keiferc/simpleds/docs/interfaces/stats.md

 # simpleds.stats

 `simpleds.stats` is a Python 3 module that contains simple statistical functions for data science usage.
-For readability, please assume the function names are prepended with the module and package name (e.g.
-`calc_mean` is the same as `simpleds.stats.calc_mean`).

 ## Central Tendency Functions